top of page

 5. Any cause deemed sufficient for termination of membership by the Elders’ Board in accordance with scriptural principles.

 When a membership is suspended, the Associate/Full Member will be notified based on his/her last known contact information provided to BCC.
-If there is no request and justification to restore the membership status with 3 months, he/she will be moved from the Register of Members to a Subsidiary Register.
-After 2 years of suspension, his/her membership may be terminated, ie., he/she will be welcomed as a worshipper with no formal relationship or association with BCC.
+If there is no request and justification to restore the membership status within 3 months, his/her membership may be suspended.
+After 2 years of suspension, his/her membership may be terminated, i.e., he/she will be welcomed as a worshipper with no formal relationship or association with BCC.

 Only Associate and Full Members may have access to the Constitution and Bye-laws.
 A hard copy is available in the church office for reading.